Connecting iOS Devices

 You can change the simulated hardware and software version in the run settings for the project.
 Select Projects > Run, and then select the device to simulate in the Device type field.

-Qt Creator uses the Xcode version set as current on the Mac computer.
-To check the version, enter the following command:
+To check the current Xcode version, enter the following command:

 To change the version, enter the following command: